wultra/ssl-pinning-ios/README.md

 ## Update fingerprints

-To update list of fingerprints from remote location, use the following code:
+To update list of fingerprints from the remote server, use the following code:
 ```swift
 certStore.update { (result, error) in
    if result == .ok {